mesosphere-backup/dcos-cassandra-service/README.md

 ### Quick Start

-Step 1.
-Install a Cassandra cluster from the DCOS CLI.
+Let's get started quickly by installing Cassandra cluster using DCOS CLI.

 **Note:** Your cluster must have at least 3 private nodes.